 2. Add lighting in dark areas of your home

 This is with emphasis on backyards where no one tends to visit during the night.
 If possible, use sensor motion lights that turn on when someone walks by.
 Doing this could scare away the intruder!

 3. Remove all hiding places for a thief

 We’re talking about tall shrubs that could be an easy place for criminals to hang out when they’re waiting for their next move.
 If possible, try planting thorny plants that will make them think twice about getting in between them.

 4. Get an alarm system for your home

 In the worst-case scenario, the police and yourself will be alerted at the time of the incident.
 Also, the sound of the alarm is enough to send them running for the woods.

-5. Adopt a dog.
 Dogs are perfect as a companion, and they warn the household of fishy activities.
-Because of their impeccable sense of hearing, they can catch small noise better than others.
+Because of a dog’s impeccable sense of hearing, they can catch small noise better than others.
 You can be sure to have the intruders flee away once they’ve unleashed a barking dog.